-WATERLAT is an inter- and transdisciplinary network for teaching, research and practical action on the politics and management of water and water-based services.
+WATERLAT-GOBACIT is an inter- and transdisciplinary network for teaching, research and practical action on the politics and management of water and water-based services.
 It has a strong presence in Latin America and the Caribbean, but it is global in scope.
 The network brings together the cultural, ecological, economic-financial, health, managerial-operational, policy-institutional, and political dimensions of water issues.
 It has clear objectives and research priorities oriented at tackling water injustice, inequality, and defencelessness.

 The network organizes an annual meeting featuring conferences, round tables, paper sessions, workshops, public hearings, and related activities.
 Check the information about our forthcoming VI International Meeting, that will take place in Manizales, Colombia, on 27-31 October 2014.
 We also organize sessions in international events and ad hoc public meetings on a range of topics relevant to our objectives and priorities (see our Public Meetings page).

 The origin of the Network goes back to the early 1990s when a group of Latin American scholars and students based at the Latin American Faculty of Social Sciences (FLACSO), Mexico, and at the Institute of Research Gino Germani, University of Buenos Aires, Argentina, participated in joint research projects, teaching exchanges, and collaboration with practitioners in national and international institutions dedicated to water management, such as the Mexican Institute for Water Technology (IMTA).
 The work of these scholars was later consolidated and expanded by establishing a close interaction with colleagues at the University of Oxford that included the development of the international research project PRINWASS (2001-2004), which examined critically the privatization of water and sanitation services in 9 countries of Africa, Europe and Latin America.